- Similarities in Symptoms

 Although heartburn may produce some less severe symptoms, heartburn is rarely life threatening.
 In contrast, heart attacks are frequently life threatening.
 If there is any doubt in your mind as to whether you or someone you are with has symptoms indicating heartburn or heart attack, you should call 911 immediately to be transported to an emergency department for medical treatment.

-How are heart attack and heartburn diagnosed?
+How do doctors diagnose a heart attack and heartburn?

 Most people with heartburn are diagnosed by their symptoms that they describe to their primary care doctor.
 However, definitive diagnosis of heartburn may be made by endoscopy and pH probe data, which is frequently done by gastroenterologists.
 However, it is common practice for doctors to rule out heart attack or any other pending cardiac problem to make sure the individual is not suffering from a potentially life-threatening problem.